CompGenLabUB/CAPTVRED/docs/readme_DOCUMENTATION_virwaste.md

 It is assumed that input sequence files are paired files named following a pattern.
-The root name for each sample must be described in the [data summary](#data-summary), the pattern for the suffix refering to each pair of reads must be described in the [ *projectvars.sh* file](#projectvarssh-file).
+The root name for each sample must be described in the [data summary](#data-summary), and the pattern for the suffix referring to each pair of reads must be described in the [ *projectvars.sh* file](#projectvarssh-file).

-i.e. if you set of samples is:
+e.g. if your set of samples is:

 ```
 sample_AA_april_2021_r01.fastq.gz